Want to stockpile tea so you always have a supply on hand in case of emergencies?

-Many pu’er tea cakes come in tins (like this one).
+Many pu’er tea cakes come in tins.
 Insects could still theoretically get into the container (you’d be amazed where moths can get!), so you may want to repackage the tea in Mylar or a mason jar for extra protection.

 Tea will last indefinitely in the freezer.
 Freezing also seems to help protect antioxidants from degradation.
-However, it’s important to note that tea can absorb weird smells from your freezer, so make sure you double-wrap it in sturdy freezer bags.
+However, it’s important to note that tea can absorb weird smells from your freezer, so double-wrap it in sturdy freezer bags.